mcverter/Dissertation/work/__NEWEST__/KropotkinAsGrandmother.md

+In this presentation, I intend to follow up on some threads I have been following for quite a long time.
 This presentation is largely a follow up on work I have been doing for quite a long time on the mother as a figure in ethical relationships, and considering how to read variosu anarchist figures as mothering.

 Let me first start off, however, by introducing my philosophical backgound, my stance and my stakes in this grond.
 So I don't entirely understand what it means to identify myself.
 Not that random flux but is a certain kind of responsibility In a sense, my identity is constituted as a type of response to whatever interpolations are in effect at any given moment.
 So now that I am standing here before you, I am presenting, within the present a moment, a gift of my presence.
 As what though.
 Yes, it all depends on your frame of reference and your vocabulary but in order to commmunicate with the widest community, to respond to their interrogations, I would idenityf myself most particularly as an anarchist, a feminist, an anarchafeminist, anarchocommunist, white, male, jewish, arguably cisgender and heterosexual but under certain circumstances queer.
 And philosophically most influenced by the 'pataphysical writings of ethical phenomenologist Emmanuel Levinas